ahmadiehsan/personal_docs/docs/software/algorithms/sorting/merge_sort.md

 - **Time complexity of $O(n \log n)$, non-adaptive sort**:

     - The division creates a recursion tree of height $\log n$
-    - Each layer of the recursion tree merges a total of $n$ operations
+    - At each level, merging uses the two-pointer method and processes all $n$ elements once
     - Overall time complexity is $O(n \log n)$

 - **Space complexity of $O(n)$, non-in-place sort**: